Double-Dot-Interactive/bevy_animations/README.md

             /* meters_per_frame */ 0.55 // your desired meters per frame
             /* handle */ texture_atlas_hanle // your sprite sheet
             /* frame */ Vec2::new(4., 4.) // the length and height of your sprite sheet
-            /* direction_indexes */ AnimationDirectionIndexes::new(4, 3, 2, 1) // from the example above
+            /* direction_indexes */ AnimationDirectionIndexes::new(4, 3, 2, 1) // the indexes to determine the correct sprite for the direction
             /* repeating */ true // if the animation is repeating or not )
     ),